somnathp2757/Python-Flask-RestAPI/README.md

 ADD the build script in
 Gitlab-ci.yml file

-1.Pushing Docker Image to dockerhub-
+- Pushing Docker Image to dockerhub-

 First add the docker username and password as an environment variables and pass it in script

-2. Pushing Docker Image to AWS ECR REPO-
+- Pushing Docker Image to AWS ECR REPO-

 1st Install AWS CLI on Gitlab-Runner Instance
 2nd Create a ECR Access role and attach the role to Gitlab-runner instance

-4. Pushing Docker Image into GitLab Repository-
+- Pushing Docker Image into GitLab Repository-

 1st Create a PAT token in Gitlab
 2nd Make a variable of that token in cicd gitlab and pass it on script